Methodology

 Ironic consumption

-The audience is still there but they've changed how they're there.
+The audience is still there but the relationship has changed.
 They still play the old music.
+They still show up.
 But they're watching now, not believing.
 The jokes start.
 The memes start.
-The distance enters the relationship without a formal announcement.
-Nobody has left yet.
+The ironic distance enters the relationship without a formal announcement.
+Nobody has officially left.
 But something has.
-Stage 2 is the last point on the timeline where the math can still change.
-After this, the window closes.
+This is the last stage where the math can still change.
+A real move here — not a PR move, a real one — can reverse the drift.
+After stage two, the window closes.

 3